trys/trysv4/content/blog/typescript-generics.md

 description: How to use generics in Typescript
 ---

-[tldr;](/blog/typescript-generics/#tldr) This was a learning reinforcement blog post, so a little waffly.
+[tldr;](/blog/typescript-generics/#tldr) This was a learning reinforcement blog post, so it's a little waffly.

-Code smells points to a need for refactoring.
+Code smells point to a need for refactoring.
 Such an opportunity arose today when I decided to work our main network request class.
 This `Http` class is a wrapper around `fetch`, adding in API authentication tokens, parsing JSON and generally making requests slightly nicer to deal with.

 The response type of `APIResponse` was as follows: